Juara-1/jagawarung-backend/README.md

 Backend API for Jagawarung built with Node.js, TypeScript, Express, and Supabase.

+## 🌐 Live API

+The Backend API is deployed and can be accessed at: **https://jagawarung-backend.onrender.com/**

+API documentation is available at: **https://jagawarung-backend.onrender.com/api-docs**

+> **Note:** This is deployed on the free tier, so there might be cold starts when the server hasn't been accessed recently.
+Please be patient during initial requests.

 ## 🚀 Tech Stack

 - **Node.js** - JavaScript runtime